Distrito Nacional

-The Distrito Nacional (D.N.; /es/, /es/; lit.
+Distrito Nacional (D.N.; /es/, /es/; lit.
 'National District') is a subdivision of the Dominican Republic enclosing the capital Santo Domingo.
 It is not in any of the provinces, but in practice, it acts as a province on its own.
 Before October 16, 2001, the Distrito Nacional was much larger, including what is now known as Santo Domingo Province.
 Published statistics and maps generally show the former, larger, Distrito Nacional.
 The Distrito Nacional has no rural or underdeveloped areas.

 Points of interest

 Poligono Central

-The Poligono Central is the central area of Santo Domingo.
+Poligono Central is the central area of Santo Domingo.
 Upscale neighborhoods of Naco, Piantini, and Paraiso are located within this central polygon.
 Most of the financial activity in Santo Domingo is also located in the Poligono.

 Central Government

-The Distrito Nacional houses the central government's executive branch Presidential Office (Palacio Nacional), the national congressional building (Congreso Nacional) and the top judicial court building (Suprema Corte de Justicia).
+Distrito Nacional houses the central government's executive branch Presidential Office (Palacio Nacional), the national congressional building (Congreso Nacional) and the top judicial court building (Suprema Corte de Justicia).
 It also houses all the nationwide public office's main buildings, called Ministerios (formerly Secretarías de Estado).

 Ciudad Colonial

 For the main article, please select Ciudad Colonial.

-The Ciudad Colonial (lit.
+Ciudad Colonial (lit.
 "Colonial City") is the oldest continually occupied European settlement in the Western hemisphere, established by Bartholomew Columbus and the Spanish explorers in the New World.
 It has several historic landmarks and is declared as World Heritage Site by the UNESCO.